wlewter/bs-daoc-herald/README.md

 run app locally with:
 >grunt serve

-build for distribution with:
+build for herald distribution with:
->grunt build
+>grunt build-herald